aisyafatihah/AI-Project/AI/README.md

 Figure 4: Flow of Colour Detector in real-time

-In Figure 4, you can see that our colour detector is capable of running in real-time and is correct in its predictions as well.
+In Figure 4, we can see that our colour detector is capable of running in real-time and is correct in its predictions as well.